cburgess5294/BurgessWorld/BM83/README.md

 <B>TO UPDATE FIRMWARE AND CONFIG VIA NATIVE USB:</B>
 <ul>
-<li>Connect a USB-breakout board as shown in the configuration image from the configuration subfolder.<P>
+<li>Connect a USB-breakout board as shown in the configuration image from the configuration subfolder
-<li>Connect a USB cable to your computer.<P>
+<li>Connect a USB cable to your computer
 <li>Open the USB isupdate.exe tool located in the IS2083_Turnkey_1.2.0 \package IS2083 Turnkey_1.2.0\Tools\isupdate\
 <li>Make sure USB HID is shown in the Port selection and click the CONNECT button.
 You will get a connect indication in the window below
 <li>Set image num to 3
 <li>Click the top BROWSE button next to the field marked Images
 <li>Select a CONFIG HEX file along with the DPS and GFP firmware HEX files (total of 3 files selected) and click open
 <li>Click the UPDATE button next to the BROWSE button
 <li>When prompted, select yes or no to retain connected devices list or to discard
 <li>Once the update is completed, click DISCONNECT
 <li>The firmware update is complete
 </ul>